 Not everyone had the luxury of attending Oxbridge, Rowan and not everyone is cerebral (or well intentioned) enough to be able to castigate an idea without causing alarm and fear to its votaries.
 In fact, I would posit that vast swathes of the British populace struggle with such nuance even if it might be obvious to you and those of your social milieu.

 I understand, unlike some, that you are a fierce proponent of free speech in general and you have expressed similar sentiments apropos discourse critical of homosexuality.
 For your consistency I commend you.
 However, once again please be mindful of the context; give due consideration to the fact that we are witnessing a period of extreme political ferment in the West catalysed by a virulent strain of populism pandering to the same base prejudices and irrational fears such as were en vogue in 1930s Germany.
 The alacrity with which even the most outlandish conspiracy theories about Muslims are embraced by millions should give sensible people pause for thought.
 That such demagoguery now often emanates from those in the highest echelons of power rather than fringe nationalist cranks should give even more pause for thought.
-It’s fine to pontificate (if you’ll pardon [pun upon pun] the pun) about the virtues of free speech in countering hateful speech, and in theory were all speech given a level playing field there might well be merit to such an argument.
-The reality, however, is that some speech has the benefit of huge amplification and is received by a constituency already inclined to hatefulness and in search of a scapegoat.
+It’s fine to pontificate (if you’ll pardon the pun) about the virtues of free speech in countering hateful speech, and in theory were all speech given a level playing field there might well be merit to such an argument.
+The reality, however, is that some speech has the benefit of huge amplification and is received by a constituency predisposed to hatefulness and in search of a scapegoat.
 It is also fanciful to believe that the gatekeepers of access to the mass media are impartial, free from political influences or feel any compulsion to permit equal access to all sides of the argument.
 The demonstrable deceitfulness of The Times – the paper to which you wrote to express your support of Boris’ vituperations – when it comes to reporting upon anything relating to Islam and Muslims is a case in hand.

 Contra popular perception Muslims have never been afraid to debate their faith or to entertain criticism of it.
 True, we have certain red lines and when it comes to mockery of our Prophet (peace be upon him) we will have to agree to disagree.
 In the context of a liberal society I have no problem with someone vocalising their disagreement with the wearing of the niqab or even stating that they find its appearance rebarbative.
 Though I probably wouldn’t laugh at it, if a comedian poked light fun at niqabs, I don’t think I or any other Muslim, would be all that concerned.
 What we do humbly entreat is that critiques of Islam are presented in a manner conducive to fostering social cohesion and with due consideration given to the impact they might have on the right of minorities to go about their lawful business free from intimidation and violence.
 This applies especially to those whose words are likely to influence behaviour on the streets.

 Returning to that comprehensive definition of Englishness – were I forced to pick out its most endearing characteristic I would unhesitatingly pick upon tolerance; not just any old tolerance, mind, but a peculiarly Anglo-Saxon variety that includes smiling at or politely ignoring that which might make you inwardly grimace.
-Here, in this green and pleasant land, we might deem our neighbour quaint, odd or frankly downright bonkers, and that’s completely fine, but so long as their bizarreness harms nobody else (and I’m struggling to see how the wearing of the niqab does) we prefer to confine our disapproval to furtive glances through the curtains and sotto voce tutting.
+Here, in this green and pleasant land, we might well deem our neighbour quaint, odd or frankly downright bonkers, and that’s completely fine, but so long as their bizarreness harms nobody else (and I’m struggling to see how the wearing of the niqab does) we prefer to confine our disapproval to furtive glances through the curtains and sotto voce tutting.
 To do otherwise would be most un-English (and much more French like).